mvolkmann/blog/src/ocaml.md

 let b = 2 in
 a + b
 ```

+It is a common error to write `let variable = expression;`
+instead of `let variable = expression in`.
+When this is done, your editor should flag it with the message
+"Warning 10: this expression should have type unit".
+If you compile the code, the message "Error: Syntax error" will be output
+and will refer to the last line in the file, which is unhelpful.

 The code above can also use the `and` keyword as follows: